From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems

-\paragraph{Zero-Shot Object Grounding.} We begin with a foundational question for instruction grounding: \textit{Can FMs accurately recognize objects in cluttered open scenes?} Table \ref{tab:2} presents the performance hierarchy for specialist VLMs and a range of multimodal LLMs, serving as a basis for deeper analysis of ambiguity resolution in later sections.
+We start with a necessary first question for instruction grounding: \textit{Can FMs reliably recognize objects in cluttered, open-world scenes?} Table~\ref{tab:2} highligh key observations and point to opportunities for VLA design.

-\begin{itemize}[leftmargin=1em, itemsep=0pt, topsep=0pt] \item Despite their popularity in modular pipelines, GroundingDINO achieve only 35–41\% accuracy, as it struggles with featureless objects, e.g. \textit{`the can'}.
-Moreover, it is brittle in open scenes, e.g. a \textit{`screwdriver'} is constantly recognized as a \textit{`marker'}, which instead is an easy case for multimodal LLMs which embodied large volume of visual commonsense. \item Gemini~2.5-Pro takes the first place with 0.82, followed by Gemini~2.0-Flash and GPT-4.5.
-Open-source systems still trail the proprietary tier.
-Llama 3.2-Vision 90B reaches about 84\% of Gemini 2.5’s score, while the more recent Llama 4 releases did not outperform it. \item Smaller community models (Gemma-27B, Phi-Vision) fall below the specialist-threshold, suggesting that they are still inadequate for fine-grained grounding in cluttered scenarios. \item Last, when compute is a bottleneck, GPT-4o-mini (0.71) and Llama 3.2-Vision 11B (0.57) provide the best speed–accuracy trade-off, delivering decent performance without incurring heavy memory footprint or high API costs. \end{itemize}
+\begin{itemize}[leftmargin=1em, itemsep=0pt, topsep=0pt] \item Despite their popularity in modular pipelines, GroundingDINO achieves around 0.3-0.4 accuracy, as it struggles with featureless objects, e.g. \textit{`the can'}.
+Moreover, it is brittle in open scenes, e.g. a \textit{`screwdriver'} is constantly recognized as a \textit{`marker'}, which instead is an easy case for MLLMs which embodied large volume of visual commonsense (Appendix Fig.~\ref{fig12}).

+\item Gemini~2.5-Pro and GPT-5 achieve top performance with an average score of 0.82, followed by Gemini~2.0-Flash and GPT-4.5.
+Open-source models continue to lag behind, with LLaMA~3.2-Vision~90B reaching 84\% of the performance of top proprietay models.